Lab P.I.

 Tiago R. Simões, PhD

-I am an Assistant Professor in the Dpt.
-Ecology and Evolutionary Biology, Princeton University, where I develop and apply new methods in phylogenetic and macroevolutionary inference to understand the drivers of phenotypic and genomic diversity in reptiles, as well as the major drivers of phenotypic radiation and diversification across vertebrates.
+I develop and apply new methods in phylogenetic and macroevolutionary inference to understand the drivers of phenotypic and genomic diversity in reptiles, as well as the major drivers of phenotypic radiation and diversification across vertebrates.
+Check here more details in the lab’s research program.

 Historical background

-I started my career in my home city (Rio de Janeiro, Brazil), where I obtained my BSc and MSc in Biological Sciences-Zoology at the Federal University of Rio de Janeiro supervised by Dr. Alexander Kellner at the National Museum of Brazil.
-I subsequently moved to Canada to pursue my PhD with Dr. Michael Caldwell at the University of Alberta to shed light on the century-old problem of the origin of squamates (lizards and snakes) using new phylogenetic tools and combining morphological and molecular data.
+I started my career in my home city (Rio de Janeiro, Brazil), where I obtained my BSc and MSc in Biological Sciences-Zoology at the Federal University of Rio de Janeiro and the National Museum of Brazil.
+I moved to Canada to pursue my PhD at the University of Alberta to shed light on the century-old problem of the origin of squamates (lizards and snakes) using new phylogenetic tools and combining morphological and molecular data.
 In 2018, the key paper stemming from my PhD thesis, where we bridged the gap between molecular and morphological hypotheses of early squamate evolution, was featured on the cover of the journal Nature.
-In 2018, I was awarded the first Alexander Agassiz Fellowship from the OEB/MCZ at Harvard University, followed by an NSERC Fellowship, to expand my research to a broader set of questions in vertebrate evolution.
-In 2024, I became an Assistant Professor in the Dpt.
-Ecology and Evolutionary Biology, Princeton University,.
-I am also a Research Associate in the Division of Vertebrate Zoology at the American Museum of Natural History.
+In 2018, I was awarded the first Alexander Agassiz Fellowship from the OEB/MCZ at Harvard University, followed by an NSERC (Canada) Fellowship, to expand my research to a broader set of questions in vertebrate phylogenetics and macroevolution evolution.
+In 2024 I joined the Dpt.
+Ecology and Evolutionary Biology, Princeton University as an Assistant Professor.
+I am also a Research Associate in the Division of Vertebrate Zoology at the American Museum of Natural History, and Associated Faculty at the High Meadows Environmental Institute and the Brazil LAB-Princeton Institute for International and Regional Studies (PIIRS), both at Princeton University

 Current lab members: